MicrosoftDocs/SupportArticles-docs/support/windows-server/identity/password-change-processing-conflict-resolution-function.md

 ### Logging in the Directory Services event log

-Windows Server 2022 has added events to track the activity of interactions with the PDC emulator regarding password update notification.
+Windows Server 2022 has added events to track the activity of interactions with the PDC emulator regarding password update notifications.

 #### Event ID 3035